lunayht/Pytorch-DCGAN-with-SN/README.md

-# Pytorch SNGAN
+# Pytorch DCGAN with SN
-Deep Convolutional Generative Adversarial Networks with Spectral Normalization
+Deep Convolutional Generative Adversarial Networks with Spectral Normalization using CelebA dataset.

 ## Prerequisites
 * System with Linux or OSX